happy-turtle/oit-unity/README.md

 This is a feature **requiring Shader Model 4.5 with ComputeBuffers**, see the [Unity Manual](https://docs.unity3d.com/Manual/SL-ShaderCompileTargets.html) for supported platforms.
 For reference a [presentation by Holger Gruen and Nicolas Thibieroz](https://de.slideshare.net/hgruen/oit-and-indirect-illumination-using-dx11-linked-lists) was used.
 The code is based on their suggestions.

-## Usage

-Transparent Objects have to be in the same layer that the transparency camera uses, for example 'TransparentFX'.